-My use of the words, ‘cultural somatics’, to describe my practice was based on the observation that cultures are in fact bodies made of bodies.
+My use of the words, ‘cultural somatics’, all lower case, to describe my practice is based on the observation that cultures are in fact bodies made of bodies.
 Because of this, individual change and collective change are necessarily embodied processes that have a fractal relationship.

-I acknowledge there may be some confusion here because there is a lot of politicized somatics work now out there that is self-labeled as Cultural Somatics, mostly from Resmaa Menakem’s branding of his embodiment work to address racial-cultural trauma.
+I acknowledge there may be confusion about cultural somatics because there is a lot of politicized somatics work out there that is self-labeled as Cultural Somatics, a lot of it from Resmaa Menakem’s branding of his embodiment work to address racial-cultural trauma.

 Transparently, I don’t consider my work to be a part of that lineage, even though I have sometimes used the same name because of coming to the term independently.

-The above distinction is important because I do not consider my work to be explicitly political, even though it is not apolitical.
-My general approach to collective issues such as oppression is that the healthiest approach is to neither dissociate through bypassing them nor fixating on them through a social justice agenda.
+The above distinction is important because I do not consider my work to be explicitly ideological, even though it is meant to be deeply political in impact.
+My general approach to collective issues such as oppression is that the healthiest approach is to neither dissociate through bypassing them nor fixating on them with ideologically driven agendas.

 Finally, below are some ‘cultural somatic’ terms that I continue to use within my practice.
 Please feel free to use them also, with the acknowledgment that you feel is appropriate.

 The invisible sensing, feeling, and thinking body that emerges out of networks of complex relationships.